OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: OmniSapiens-7B 2.0

 Due to their reciprocal construction, the modulation factors act to balance advantage magnitudes across samples and tasks.
 Specifically, within a task, samples whose contribution signals exceed the sample reference (i.e., $p_{(m,q)}^{(t)} > \bar p_{\mathrm{ref},m}^{(t)}$) receive modulation factors $s_{(m,q)}^{(t)} < 1$, while those below the reference (i.e., $p_{(m,q)}^{(t)} < \bar p_{\mathrm{ref},m}^{(t)}$) receive $s_{(m,q)}^{(t)} > 1$.
 Consequently, within the same task, stronger samples have downscaled advantages while weaker samples have upscaled advantages.
 Analogously, at the task-level, the advantages of tasks with contribution signals above the reference $\bar p_{\mathrm{ref},\mathcal M}^{(t)}$ are downscaled, while those below the reference are upscaled.
 Additionally, as the modulation factors are constructed from a geometric mean reference, the factors have a geometric mean of 1. ($\prod_{q \in \mathcal Q_m^{(t)}} s_{(m,q)}^{(t)} = 1$ and $\prod_{m \in \mathcal M} s_m^{(t)} = 1$, App.~\ref{app:harpo_full_formulation} shows the full derivation).
 This ensures that multiplicative upscaling from certain modulation factors are exactly compensated by downscaling from others.
 Thus, the factors cannot simultaneously enlarge or shrink all advantages at the sample or task-level, mitigating unintended influence on the global step size.

-\paragraph{Inertial control for stable modulation.} We update the modulation mechanism on a slower time scale than the policy parameters.
-Accordingly, we maintain inertial estimates of both the contribution signals and the modulation factors themselves, allowing modulation to evolve smoothly under stochastic on-policy rollouts.
-Contribution signals are smoothed using an exponential moving average to mitigate noise from stochastic rollouts~\citep{kingma2014adam}.
+\textbf{Inertial control for stable modulation.} The modulation mechanism is updated on a slower time scale than the policy parameters.
+Accordingly, we maintain inertial estimates of the contribution signals and the modulation factors, allowing modulation to respond to persistent trends in contribution signals, rather than stochastic on-policy fluctuations.
+Contribution signals are smoothed using an exponential moving average to mitigate stochastic noise~\citep{kingma2014adam}.
 Modulation factors, as multiplicative ratios, are smoothed via multiplicative updates rather than by additive adjustments~\citep{arora2012multiplicative, bubeck2015convex}.

-This inertial smoothing ensures that the modulation factors respond to persistent trends in contribution signals, rather than to stochastic on-policy fluctuations in their values.
+For notational simplicity, we use $p^{(t)}$ and $s^{(t)}$ to denote both the newly computed quantities from the current rollout batch and their recursively updated running estimates, with the latter serving as the operational quantities used in modulation.

-\paragraph{\names\footnote{App.~\ref{app:algo} Algorithm~\ref{alg:harpo_full} summarizes HARPO.
-Additional details of reward design are in App.~\ref{app:reward_full_formulation}} Objective.} With the HARPO-modulated advantage in place, \names\ retains the PPO-style trust-region objective of GRPO, substituting $A^{\mathrm{H}}$ for $\hat A$ to construct the clipped surrogate $\tilde A^{\mathrm{H}}_{(m,q,i):k}(\theta)$, thereby forming the HARPO objective:
+\textbf{\names\footnote{App.~\ref{app:algo} Algorithm~\ref{alg:harpo_full} summarizes HARPO.
+Additional details of reward design are in App.~\ref{app:reward_full_formulation}} objective.} With the HARPO-modulated advantage in place, \names\ retains the PPO-style trust-region objective of GRPO, substituting $A^{\mathrm{H}}$ for $\hat A$ to construct the clipped surrogate $\tilde A^{\mathrm{H}}_{(m,q,i):k}(\theta)$, thereby forming the HARPO objective: